wiremock/wiremock.org/_site/docs/https.md

 ## Requiring client certificates

-To make WireMock require clients to authenticate via a certificate you need to supply a trust store containing the certs to trust and enable client auth:
+To make WireMock require clients to authenticate using a certificate, you must:

+- supply a trust store containing the certs to trust
+- enable client auth:

 ```java
 @Rule